-To configure a vSphere cluster as a Supervisor Cluster that uses the vSphere networking stack, you must add the hosts to a vSphere Distributed Switch.
+To configure a vSphere cluster as a Supervisor Cluster that uses the vSphere networking stack and the HA proxy load balancer, you must add the hosts to a vSphere Distributed Switch.
 You must create port groups on the distributed switch that you will configure as Workload Networks to the Supervisor Cluster.

 - In the vSphere Client, navigate to a data center.